Joseph C. McConnell: Death

 McConnell returned to his home in Apple Valley, California, and was stationed at George Air Force Base, California where he was assigned to the 445th Fighter Squadron and continued flying F-86s.
 On 6 August 1953, the people of Apple Valley gave a new home, the "Appreciation House", to Capt.
 McConnell.
 The house was completed in 45 hours with all land, material, and labor donated.
 In 1954, he was temporarily assigned to the service test program for the new F-86H Sabre.
 This was the last and most powerful version of the Sabre, and was intended to be a nuclear-capable fighter-bomber.
 On 25 August 1954, while testing the fifth production F-86H-1-NA (serial number 52-1981) at Edwards Air Force Base, McConnell was killed in a crash near the base following a control malfunction.
-The cause of the accident was attributed to a missing bolt.
+The cause of the accident was attributed to an incorrectly installed bolt.
 Then-Major Chuck Yeager was assigned to investigate the crash and replicated the malfunction at a much higher altitude.
 This height advantage allowed him to safely regain control of the aircraft before it hit the desert floor.

 The 1955 film The McConnell Story, starring Alan Ladd and June Allyson, chronicles his life story.
 The book Sabre Jet Ace (1959) by Charles Ira Coombs is a fictionalized biography for young readers covering his experiences as a fighter pilot in Korea.

 McConnell's wife, Pearl "Butch" McConnell, died in 2008 at the age of 86.
 She never remarried and was buried with Captain McConnell at Victor Valley Memorial Park in Victorville, California.